vduce/randa-kassis-website/public/articles/article1.md

-<h4>The American Mirage: Between the Illusion of Guardianship and the Naïvety of Dualism</h4>
+<h4>The American Mirage: Between the Illusion of Guardianship and the Naivety of Dualism</h4>

 Published in Al-Ahram Newspaper